TECHNOLOGY EDUCATION (MATERIALS)

 Weight 1.0 Credit 0.5/semester

 The Exploring Metalworking Technology course was designed to introduce basic experiences in industrial metal technology.
 Knowledge of metal materials and processes are developed through participation in laboratory experiences, classroom lectures, and project development.
 Safety will be discussed, stressed, and expected in all areas of the laboratory experiences throughout the course.
 Emphasis will be placed on tool and machinery skill development.
-The four areas of study in the course include Sheet Metal, Machining, Welding/Fabrication and Foundry/Casting.
+The three areas of study in the course include Sheet Metal, Machining, and Welding/Fabrication.
 Students will complete hands-on projects, tests and safety quizzes related to each area of study.
+Students will explore the world of metalworking in this introductory course.
+This class is designed to help students learn the basics of industrial metal technology.
+Students will discover different types of metals and how they are used by taking part in hands-on lab activities, classroom lessons, and simple project work.

 Weight 1.05 Credit 0.5/semester

-Prerequisite recommendation: Successful completion of Tech Ed: Materials or Exploring Metalworking Technology
+Prerequisite recommendation: Successful completion of Exploring Metalworking Technology

 Weight 1.05 Credit 0.5/semester